Official tvOS 26 Compatibility List

-The opening keynote of WWDC 2025 has just finished, and now we start to delve into the details of Apple’s announcements.
+The first day of WWDC 2025 has ended, and now we start to delve into the details of Apple’s announcements.
 One of them is which devices will receive the new software versions.
 For tvOS 26, there isn’t much change: all models since the Apple TV HD are in the official compatibility list.
 Check out all the details here.

 Official Compatibility List for tvOS 26

 As anticipated, all Apple TV 4K models support the latest tvOS 26.
 The Apple TV HD will also receive the software update.

-That makes tvOS 26 one of the most polished updates to Apple TV in years, which currently supports the oldest hardware.
-The Apple TV HD was announced in 2015, a whole decade ago.
+That makes tvOS 26 one of the most polished updates to Apple TV in years, plus it currently supports the oldest hardware.
+The Apple TV HD was announced a whole decade ago in 2015.

 tvOS 26 Release Date